Jane Arden (director)

 Jane Arden (born Norah Patricia Morris; 29 October 1927 – 20 December 1982) was a British film director, actress, singer/songwriter and poet, who gained note in the 1950s.
 Born in Pontypool, Monmouthshire, she studied at the Royal Academy of Dramatic Art.
 She started acting in the late 1940s and writing for stage and television in the 1950s.
 In the 1960s, she joined movements for feminism and anti-psychiatry.
 She wrote a screenplay for the film Separation (1967).
 In the late 1960s and 1970s, she wrote for experimental theatre, adapting one work as a self-directed film, The Other Side of the Underneath (1972).
 In 1978 she published a poetry book.
 Arden committed suicide in 1982.
 In 2009, her feature films Separation (1967), The Other Side of the Underneath (1972) and Anti-Clock (1979) were restored by the British Film Institute and released on DVD and Blu-ray.
 Her literary works are out of print.

-Early life and career
+Early life

-Arden was born Norah Patricia Morris at 47 Twmpath Road, Pontypool, Monmouthshire, Wales.
-She studied acting at the Royal Academy of Dramatic Art in London and began a career in the late 1940s on television and in film.
+Arden was born Norah Patricia Morris at 47 Twmpath Road, Pontypool, Monmouthshire.

+Career

-Arden appeared in a television production of Romeo and Juliet in the late 1940s and starred in two British crime films: Black Memory (1947) directed by Oswald Mitchell – which provided South African-born actor Sid James with his first screen credit (billed as Sydney James) – and Richard M. Grey's A Gunman Has Escaped (1948).
+Arden studied acting at the Royal Academy of Dramatic Art in London and began a career in the late 1940s on television and in film.
+She appeared in a television production of Romeo and Juliet in the late 1940s and starred in two British crime films: Black Memory (1947) directed by Oswald Mitchell – which provided South African-born actor Sid James with his first screen credit (billed as Sydney James) – and Richard M. Grey's A Gunman Has Escaped (1948).
 In 2017 Renown Pictures released both films on DVD in a set of three discs, Crime Collection Volume One.